COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 INFILE exit to process compressed format data.
 See Change 4.94.

-7.Support for Cullinet's IDMS/R Performance Monitor records.
+7.Support for Cullinet's IDMS Performance Monitor records.

 8 ASM source for an exit to IDMS which will write SMF records that